Pau1fitz/react-interview/readme.md

 - `componentWillUpdate` - rarely used.
 It can be used instead of `componentWillReceiveProps` on a component that also has `shouldComponentUpdate` (but no access to previous props).
 - `componentDidUpdate` - also commonly used to update the DOM in response to prop or state changes.
 - `componentWillUnmount` - here you can cancel any outgoing network requests, or remove all event listeners associated with the component.

+#### Where in a React component should you make an AJAX request?
+`componentDidMount` is where an AJAX request should be made in a React component.
+This method will be executed when the component “mounts” (is added to the DOM) for the first time.
+This method is only executed once during the component’s life.
+Importantly, you can’t guarantee the AJAX request will have resolved before the component mounts.
+If it doesn't, that would mean that you’d be trying to setState on an unmounted component, which not work.
+Making your AJAX request in `componentDidMount` will guarantee that there’s a component to update.

+#### What are controlled components?

+In HTML, form elements such as `<input>`, `<textarea>`, and `<select>` typically maintain their own state and update it based on user input.
+When a user submits a form the values from the aforementioned elements are sent with the form.
+With React it works differently.
+The component containing the form will keep track of the value of the input in it's state and will re-render the component each time the callback function e.g. `onChange` is fired as the state will be updated.
+An input form element whose value is controlled by React in this way is called a "controlled component".

 #### What are refs used for in React?